 - House Rules

-How to Rent a Vacation Home
+How to Rent a Vacation Home (8 steps)

-Step 1 – Find Out the Local Laws
+- Find out the Local Laws

-Due to certain communities taking a stand against allowing private residences being rented, there has been legislation proposed in many areas of the country that prohibit or tax this type of leasing.
+Due to certain communities taking a stand against allowing private residences to be rented, there has been legislation proposed in many areas of the country that prohibit or tax this type of leasing.
 Be sure to check with a local real estate attorney or real estate agent before listing your property for rent.

-Step 2 – Prepare the Property
+2. Prepare the Property

 In today’s rental market, tenants want to be provided with the same amenities and services as provided in a boutique hotel or bed and breakfast.
 This will involve providing: